engdan77/mitm_youtube_repeller/README.md

 1. Install pi-hole as a local DNS following instructions such as [this](https://pi-hole.net/)

-   1. To ensure your DNS will resolve the IP address to the server you run this project at I would modify the `03-pihole-wildcard.conf` to include somethin such as - assuming `10.1.1.1`is the IP address where the above MITM runs:
+   1. To ensure your DNS will resolve the IP address to the server you run this project at I would modify the `03-pihole-wildcard.conf` to include something such as - assuming `10.1.1.1`is the IP address where the above MITM runs:

    ```
    address=/googlevideo.com/10.1.1.1
    ```

+2. Ensure your router's DHCP server leases the IP address of your pi-hole DNS instead (I had to follow [this](https://www.reddit.com/r/orbi/comments/ny8fv9/ip_dhcp_from_isp_dns_local/) guide)

-2. Follow the MITM proxy installation instructions below
+3. Follow the MITM proxy installation instructions below

-3. Install the certificate you get out from your MITM proxy using instructions like [this](https://docs.mitmproxy.org/stable/concepts-certificates/)
+4. Install the certificate you get out from your MITM proxy using instructions like [this](https://docs.mitmproxy.org/stable/concepts-certificates/)

-4. Within the `script.py`you can decide if you wish to modify these default settings
+5. Within the `script.py` you can decide if you wish to modify these default settings

    ```
    MAX_VIEWS = 10   # Max video views ..